LAStools/LAStools/bin/lascanopy_README.txt

   '-avg', and the standard deviation '-std' of all heights above the cutoff that by default is breast height of 1.37.
 It can be changed with the option '-height_cutoff 2.0'.
-Also the skewness with '-ske', the kurtosis with '-kur', and a quadratic average '-qav' can be computed.
+Also the skewness with '-ske', the kurtosis with '-kur', and the average square height '-qav' can be computed.

   There is also the concept of height "bincentiles" where '-b 90' would deliver the percentage or fraction of points between the